 I’m starting a new series of posts over the next few weeks.
 I’m really excited about them!
 Many of you email me with questions that are basic to the Montessori method, so this will be a way to answer them for everyone.
-I’ll be permanently linking to each post in my blog sidebar so that they’re always available.

 The first post in the series will be on the 3-period lesson.
 We often hear this term but it’s nice to go back and clarify exactly what it means.